vaibhavmuchandi/eAarogya-Portal-for-EHR-Management/README.md

 4. SMS Gateway is provieded for users through which they can use the functionalities by sending SMS.
 5. Data visualisation for researchers.
 6. Ethereum based crypto incentive system for users when they agree upon sharing their data for researcher purposes.
+7. Ready to download password protected report PDF's.
+8. Private API's to access the medical images stored on IPFS.

 ## Getting started with the application
 ### Prerequisite
-Make sure you have installed Docker and Nodejs v8.10.0
+Make sure you have installed Docker and Nodejs v^8.13.0 < v10.10.0

 ```
 1. In the root directory first run ./start.sh : this will create the required containers